understanding-the-connected-home/book/05 VUCA in your home.md

 # VUCA in the connected home

-VUCA - volatility, uncertainty, complexity and ambiguity - is a framework for analysis of situations that originated in a military context and was adapted to management/strategic thinking as well as foresight.
-I'll make the case that VUCA can offer some valuable insight into the connected home.
+VUCA - volatility, uncertainty, complexity and ambiguity - is a framework to analyze military situations.
+It's since been adapted to management/strategic thinking as well as foresight.
+We'll make the case that VUCA can offer some valuable insight into the connected home.

 First, a look at the four components of VUCA as [explained by Wikipedia](https://en.wikipedia.org/wiki/Volatility,_uncertainty,_complexity_and_ambiguity):